Betsysaidy/BetsySaidy/README.md

 I am a healthcare Data Analyst with a background in Health Informatics and Public Health with over 5 years experience in the healthcare setting.

 Cloud ☁️ : Google Cloud, Microsoft Fabric

-Data Analysis Tools💻: Tableau, PowerBI, SQL, MS Excel
+Data Analysis Tools💻: Tableau, PowerBI, SQL, MS Excel, SAS SPSS

-Certifications & Degrees 🎓 : Google Advanced Data Analytics, Generative AI for Data Analysts, Epic Cogito, MS in Health Informatics, Bsc in Public Health
+Certifications & Degrees 🎓 : Google Data Analytics, MS in Health Informatics, Bsc in Public Health
 <!--
 **Betsysaidy/BetsySaidy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.